How to Clean Your Vacuum

-Always refer to your vacuum’s owner’s manual for specific instruction on cleaning and replacing filters.
-Vacuum manufacturer’s Dyson and Bissell note that cleaning filters is quick and easy, so there’s really no good excuse not to do it.
+Always refer to your owner’s manual for specific instruction on cleaning and replacing vacuum filters.
+Vacuum manufacturers Dyson and Bissell note that cleaning filters is quick and easy, so there’s really no reason to avoid it.

-Filters should be washed in cold water only, and Dyson says theirs should not be washed using detergent or in the dishwasher.
-Just rinse it under cold water and then squeeze the water out of the filter.
+Filters should be washed in cold water only; Dyson says theirs shouldn’t be cleaned with detergent or in the dishwasher.
+Rinse it under cold water and then squeeze the water out of the filter.
 Repeat this process until the water runs clear.

-Let the filter dry completely—this will take about 24 hours—before putting it back in the vacuum.
+Let the filter dry completely — give it about 24 hours — before putting it back in the vacuum.
 Never dry the filter in the microwave or a clothes dryer.

-Make sure your vacuum’s attachments are free from threads, hair, pet fur and any other debris or sticky stuff.
-If a brush head is jammed, cut the threads or hair that are preventing it from rotating, while being careful not to cut any of the bristles.
+Make sure your vacuum’s attachments are free from threads, hair, pet fur and any debris or sticky stuff.
+If a brush head is jammed, cut away the threads or hair clogging it up.
+Be careful not to cut any of the bristles.

-If you have a bagless vacuum, you can empty the canister and wash it in warm, soapy water.
+If you have a bagless vacuum, empty the canister and wash it in warm, soapy water.
 Then dry it thoroughly before putting it back together.

-For other attachments such as nozzles, extension wands and crevice tools, remove them from the vacuum and wipe them down using warm, soapy water and then let them dry.
+For attachments like nozzles, extension wands and crevice tools, remove them from the vacuum and wipe them down using warm, soapy water.
+Then let dry.

-If your vacuum doesn’t have good suction, you may need to clean the hose.
-If you can, detach the hose and try sucking out any clogs with a second vacuum, or use a bent wire hanger to remove a clog.
+If your vacuum lacks good suction, you may need to clean the hose.
+Detach the hose if possible and suck out any clogs with a second vacuum, or use a bent wire hanger to clean it out.

-Then, with the hose still detached, take it outside or over a laundry or bathroom tub and run water through the hose.
-You’ll likely find bits and pieces of food and paper come out.
-At this point, you can also take a cleaning brush and run it through the hose as far in as you can get.
-An old toothbrush can also work to clean out some of the debris that may be stuck along the walls of the hose.
+Then with the hose still detached, take it outside or over a laundry or bathroom tub and run water through the hose.
+You’ll likely see bits of food and paper come out.
+At this point, take a cleaning brush and run it through the hose as far in as you can get.
+An old toothbrush can also work to clean out the debris that may be stuck along the walls of the hose.
 Let it dry completely before re-attaching.